Due South

-Due South is a Canadian crime comedy-drama television series created by Paul Haggis, and produced by Alliance Communications from its premiere on April 26, 1994, to its conclusion after four seasons on March 14, 1999.
+Due South is a Canadian crime comedy-drama television series created by Paul Haggis, and produced by Alliance Communications from its premiere on April 23, 1994, to its conclusion after four seasons on March 14, 1999.
 The series starred Paul Gross, David Marciano, Gordon Pinsent, Beau Starr, Catherine Bruhier, Camilla Scott, Ramona Milano, and Callum Keith Rennie.
 The show follows the adventures of Royal Canadian Mounted Police (RCMP) Constable Benton Fraser, who first came to Chicago on the trail of the killers of his father, and has remained, attached as liaison with the Canadian Consulate.
 He works alongside a detective of the Chicago Police Department to solve crimes.
 Both are aided at times by Fraser's deaf white wolf, Diefenbaker.

 The show's format mixed between elements of a police drama and comedy, derived from the stereotypical differences between Canadian and American culture at the time.
 It also included elements of fantasy derived from Gross' character being visited by the memory of his father who often provides mixed advice on situations.
 The series itself was mostly filmed in Toronto, and was assisted with financing on later seasons by the BBC, which aired episodes on British television.

 History

 Due South originally debuted as a television movie on CTV in Canada and CBS in the United States.
 After higher-than-anticipated ratings, Due South was turned into a continuing drama series in 1994.
-It was the first Canadian-made series to have a prime time slot on a major US network.
+It was the first Canadian-made series to have a prime time slot on a major American network.

 After the 24-episode first season, CBS cancelled the series, but the show's success in Canada and the United Kingdom enabled the production company to raise enough money to mount a second thirteen-episode season, which ran from 1995 to 1996.
 The show was once again shown on CBS in late 1995 after many fall shows had failed (CBS ordered an additional five episodes, raising the number to eighteen, but broadcast only four of them), but CBS did not renew the series.

 After a one-year hiatus, CTV revived the series in 1997 with international investment (from the BBC, ProSiebenSat.1 Media AG, and TF1), and it ran for two further seasons, until 1999.
 In the United States, seasons three and four were packaged together as a single 26-episode season for syndication.
 Despite critical acclaim and a consistently warm reception by American audiences, Due South never became a huge hit in the United States; however, it was one of the most highly rated regular series ever broadcast by a Canadian network.
 The show remains popular in the United Kingdom, and became one of the few non-British shows to have a prime-time weeknight slot on BBC One.